energywebfoundation/origin/docs/index.md

 We provide more information on EACs in the glossary [here](./user-guide-glossary.md#energy-attribute-certificate).

-This site provides technical documentation for each SDK's generic implementations (i.e. not I-REC specific implementations), as well as [user guides](./user-guides.md) on how to navigate the reference implementation platform's user interface.
-Note that although this documentation only covers the packages built for generic (not IREC compliant) implementation, each SDK does contain I-REC specific packages that comply and integrate with the I-REC registry.
+**This site provides technical documentation for each SDK's generic implementations (i.e. not I-REC specific implementations), as well as [user guides](./user-guides.md) on how to navigate the [reference implementation platform's](#origin-platform-reference-implementation) user interface.**

+*Note* that although this documentation only covers the packages built for generic (i.e. not IREC compliant) implementation, each SDK does contain I-REC specific packages that comply and integrate with the I-REC registry.
+You can find those packages in the SDK's GitHub repository.
-# Origin Platform Reference Implementation
-The [Origin repository](https://github.com/energywebfoundation/origin) provides a full reference implementation for an end-to-end, I-REC-compliant platform for device and organization registry, user management and Certificate issuance and trading.

-+ See documentation on how to install, build and run Origin's reference implementation platform locally [here](getting-started.md)
-+ See the user guides for the reference implementation platform [here](./user-guides.md)

 # Origin SDKs
 Origin is comprised of [multiple SDKs](./packages.md) that can be used individually or in unison.